OctopusDeploy/docs/docs/security/authentication/ldap/index.md

 **Note:** The LDAP Authentication Provider was added in **Octopus 2021.2**.
 :::

-## LDAP Background
+## LDAP background

 LDAP, or Lightweight Directory Access Protocol, is an open, vendor-neutral, industry-standard protocol for interacting with directory servers.
 It is easy to confuse LDAP with a directory server such as Active Directory.
 LDAP itself is not a directory server.
 It is the protocol used to communicate with a directory server.
 Like `http` is the protocol for web servers, or `wss` is the protocol to communicate with web servers via sockets.
 The default configuration for Active Directory enables LDAP support.
 Chances are if you have Active Directory running on-premise, you already have an LDAP server!

-## Secure your LDAP Server First
+## Secure your LDAP server

 By default, LDAP traffic is not encrypted.
 By monitoring network traffic, an eavesdropper could learn your LDAP password.
 Before configuring the LDAP provider in Octopus Deploy, please consult the vendor documentation for your directory server for communicating over SSL or TLS.
 Securing an LDAP server is outside the scope of this blog post.
 The rest of this post assumes you have worked with your system administrators on securing your LDAP server.

 ## Understanding DNs

-In LDAP, a DN, or a distinguished name, uniquely identifies an entry and the position in a directory information tree.
+In LDAP, a DN, or a [distinguished name](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Directory_structure), uniquely identifies an entry and the position in a directory information tree.
 Think of it as a path to a file on a file system.

-As I stated earlier, my domain is `devopswalker.local`.
+The domain in this example is `devopswalker.local`.
 Translating that to a DN LDAP can understand is `dc=devopswalker,dc=local`.
 All users are stored in the group users.
 The DN for that is `cn=users,dc=devopswalker,dc=local`.
 My user account `Bob Walker` DN is `cn=Bob Walker,cn=users,dc=devopswalker,dc=local`

 ## What you will need